Schenn stays hot, Husso gets 1st win as Blues beat Ducks 4-1

 Schenn tied it midway through the second period with a highlight-reel goal.
 The center was in the slot and redirected Justin Faulk’s pass while diving.
 Schenn extended the Blues’ lead to 3-1 on a power-play goal 67 seconds into the third.

+“Most teams will try to box out.
+Once Faulk held the puck and had patience, I tried to get to the front of the net,” Schenn said.

 Husso stopped 25 shots in his second start.
-Husso, who turns 26 on Saturday, had allowed nine goals in his two previous appearances this season, including five in his first start Jan.
+The Finnish rookie had allowed nine goals in his two previous appearances this season, including five in his first start Jan.
 24 against the Los Angeles Kings.

+“The two previous games we were terrible in front of him,” center Ryan O’Reilly said.
+“We knew when he made some key saves early tonight that we had to get going and help him out.”

+Husso stopped a couple of shots in the first period after the Blues turned it over in their defensive zone.
+His biggest save, though, occurred midway through the second when he stopped a point-blank shot from Rickard Rakell when it was tied 1-all.
+St. Louis carried that momentum to the other end of the ice shortly after the save when Sammy Blais scored the go-ahead goal.

+“I was happy to get the win for sure,” said Husso, who turns 26 on Saturday.
+“When the guys in front of you score four goals, that is usually when you win.”

-Sammy Blais and Colton Parayko also scored for St. Louis, which has four wins in the past five games.
+Colton Parayko also scored for St. Louis, which has four wins in the past five games.
 Robert Thomas had two assists.

 Jakob Silfverberg scored for Anaheim, which has dropped three straight, and John Gibson made 19 saves.